[ View All Other Cycling Nutrition Topics ]

 Option B: No scheduled meals

-When option A is not possible, it is important nonetheless to have a light meal 30 to 60 minutes before cycling. (for example, a light cheese sandwich or low-fat bar).
-In any case, in the hour before cycling, it is vital to drink one or two cups of water (at least 200 to 300 ml).
-Ten minutes before starting to cycle, you should eat a high-nutritional-value carbohydrate such as freshly squeezed juice, dates or bananas.
+When option A is not possible, having a light meal 30 to 60 minutes before cycling is important. (for example, a light cheese sandwich or low-fat bar).
+In any case, in the hour before cycling, drinking one or two cups of water (at least 200 to 300 ml) is vital.
+Ten minutes before starting to cycle, you should eat a high-nutritional-value carbohydrate such as freshly squeezed juice, dates, or bananas.

 Eating While Cycling…

-After sitting a few hours on the bicycle saddle without the proper nutrition, you will most probably understand why is nutrition important.
+After sitting a few hours on the bicycle saddle without proper nutrition, you will probably understand why nutrition is important.

 Though eating while exercising is generally not recommended, it is vital to eat after two hours, or maybe even sooner, or you will be exhausted and all your glycogen reserves will be depleted.
-When cycling for more than two to four hours it is necessary to eat 30 to 60 grams of carbohydrates for every hour of cycling!
+When cycling for more than two to four hours, eating 30 to 60 grams of carbohydrates every hour is necessary!

-Liquids in comparison to solids are absorbed (and evacuated) more quickly; hence the use of fluids and jellies is more comfortable while riding.
+Liquids, compared to solids, are absorbed (and evacuated) more quickly; hence, using fluids and jellies is more comfortable while riding.
 Most jellies contain 17 to 25 grams of carbohydrates and 70 to 100 calories.
-Many of them also contain electrolytes, a combination of high-value carbohydrates, economic plants and caffeine.
+Many also contain electrolytes, a combination of high-value carbohydrates, economical plants, and caffeine.

 Cycling and Drinking…

 Excessive sweating and the accompanying loss of electrolytes requires extra attention to water and salts regime.
-In order to increase the fluid absorption it is best to sip a small amount every 10 to 15 minutes.
+It is best to sip a small amount every 10 to 15 minutes to increase fluid absorption.
 Drinking excessive water without supplemented sodium may cause hyponatremia, which is a reduction in sodium levels in the blood, also known as “water poisoning“.
-Hence it is recommended to consume (according to the medical literature) a quarter of a teaspoon of salt (1 gram of sodium) for each liter of water.
+Hence, it is recommended to consume (according to the medical literature) a quarter of a teaspoon of salt (1 gram of sodium) for each liter of water.

 Did you know...?